Girls Varsity Tennis

 The end objective is for each of the players to learn a lifelong sport, potentially play in college, but almost certainly be able to play courteously and well at the club level for the rest of their lives.
 Team play; a willingness to have fun, and a competitive spirit are key traits of an athlete on the team.
 Each athlete is an important member of our team and plays a vital role in the success of the program.

 Assistant CoachJen began her association with private secondary schools by attending The Loomis Chaffee School.
 After Loomis, she attended Gettysburg College where she earned a Bachelor of Arts in Psychology with a concentration in Marine Mammal Science.
 During her time at Gettysburg, Jen fostered two main interests, working with dolphins and traveling abroad.
 After some time working with dolphins at the Dolphin Research Center, Jen’s interest in travel won the day, leading her to turn her attention to language and history.
 Jen pursued these interests through study, including a summer spent at Middlebury College’s French School.
 Eventually, Jen’s studies and her love of History led her to Georgetown University where she earned her Master of Arts in Liberal Studies in Medieval and Early European History, graduating in 2007.
 Following her graduation from Georgetown, Jen accepted a teaching position at Cheshire Academy, where she remained for two years teaching AP European History, History Humanities, and Modern World History, and coaching the Varsity Swim Team and Girls Varsity Tennis.
-In 2009, Jen was pleased to join the faculty of The Frederick Gunn School as a member of the History department where she teaches AP World History, World History Honors, and Psychology.
-Beyond the classroom, Jen serves The Frederick Gunn School in several additional roles as the Sophomore Class Dean, Head Dorm Parent in Van Sinderen Dorm, Assistant Coach of Girls’ Varsity Tennis, and Co-Coordinator of NEASC Implementation.
+In 2009, Jen was pleased to join the faculty of The Frederick Gunn School as a member of the History department where she teaches World History and Modern Global Honors.
+Beyond the classroom, Jen serves The Frederick Gunn School in several additional roles, including the Sophomore Class Dean, Head Coach of Fall X-Term, and Assistant Coach of Girls’ Varsity Tennis.
 In 2018, Jen was awarded The Class of '55 Distinguished Teacher Award.
 In her free time, Jen enjoys spending time with friends and family, swimming, skiing, hiking, sailing, playing tennis, and traveling.